borisbaldassari/software-ethics/pages/10_references/02_hackers.md

 > Levy, Steven.
 1984.
 Hackers: Heroes of the Computer Revolution, Anchor Press/Doubleday, Garden City, NY, 458 pp.

 ## Pekka Himanen (2002)

-[The Hacker Ethic and the Spirit of the Information Age.][himanem2002].
+[The Hacker Ethic and the Spirit of the Information Age][himanem2002].

 ## Old and new hacker ethics

 http://www2.fiu.edu/~mizrachs/hackethic.html

-1. Above all else, do no har
+1. Above all else, do no harm
 2. Protect Privacy
 3. Waste not, want not
 4. Exceed Limitations